frouo/lembot-public-website/blog/index_/2022-02-21_how-to-lemlist-to-google-sheets.md

 [Try lembot for free, no credit card required ↗️](https://lembot.com/signup)

-## The hard way: do it all by hand
+## The hard way

+Do it all by hand.

-Without lembot things gets harder.
-Here are all the steps you must do all by hand:
+Without lembot things get harder.
+Here are the steps you need to follow to achieve the same result, all by hand:

 - open your lemlist dashboard
 - open Reports